November 18, 2020

 All of these elements combined work to eliminate potential obstacles in the customer journey.
 As a result, visitors will feel more confident in making a transaction.

-Apple’s online store is all about highlighting its top-notch products.
-Unlike a typical eCommerce site, its product pages read like a landing page, with unique selling propositions, social proof, key benefits, and so on.
+Apple’s online store is all about highlighting its high-quality products.
+Unlike most eCommerce websites, its product pages read like a landing page, with unique selling propositions, social proof, key benefits, and so on.

 The website also illustrates why minimal design isn’t just aesthetically pleasing, but also useful for drawing visitors’ attention.
 With a plain background and plenty of white space, customers won’t be distracted from the large, close-up product images.